robertsdotpm/coinbend/README.md

 ![Coinbend UI](http://www.coinbend.com/screenshot.png)

-Coinbend is an experimental, high security, decentralized exchange for trading cryptocurrencies that lets complete strangers trade coins with each other without the risk of fraud.
-It works by using a special combination of time-based cryptography along with a bunch of game theory to allow trades to take place with conventional smart contracts, thereby avoiding the need for a middleman to be trusted with a customer’s deposits when exchanging money.
+Coinbend is an experimental, high security, decentralized exchange for cryptocurrencies that lets strangers trade coins with each other without the risk of fraud.
+It works by using a combination of time-based crypto with a bunch of game theory to allow trades to take place with conventional smart contracts.

-The exchange was built in response to the numerous hacks and scams that have plagued the Bitcoin world and was built specifically to avoid the need for a third-party to be trusted with any leverage over a customer's money.
-The software is currently in an an experimental state and lacks a proper order book so users must find each other through another channel to trade but the software is working so I'm releasing this as version 0.001.
+The exchange was built in response to the numerous hacks that have plagued the Bitcoin world which the software tries to avoid by removing the need for a third-party to be trusted with the user's money.
+The software is currently in a very experimental state and lacks a proper order book so users must find each other manually to trade but I'm releasing this as version 0.001.

-Consider this the first practical and true P2P exchange for alt-coins.
-All existing attempts make unrealistic assumptions about attackers, require the use of collateral as a fail-safe, or strictly depend on third-party trust to exchange currencies (either directly or indirectly as a side-effect of transaction malleability) but Coinbend avoids these problems through the use of modified micro-payment channels and timechain enforced refunds.
+Consider this the first practical P2P exchange for alt-coins.
+All existing exchanges make unrealistic assumptions about attackers, require the use of collateral as a fail-safe, or strictly depend on third-party trust to exchange currencies (either directly or indirectly as a side-effect of transaction malleability) but Coinbend avoids these problems by using modified micro-payment channels.

 > "In crypto with trust."